 n + 0 = n to

 n is a natural number.
 It is saying: “Do an induction where the first branch executes an equivalence judgment, and the other branch does an unfolding, a rewriting using the induction hypothesis, and an equivalence judgment.”
-I think the second way of thinking of it is much more natural.
+I think this way of thinking is much more natural.

-This interpretation can also explain the operation of Boyer-Moore style theorem provers (e.g. ACL2), as this is almost exactly how they work.
-They just don’t normally output a machine-verifiable reduction sequence.
+This interpretation can also explain the operation of Boyer-Moore style theorem provers (ACL2), as this is almost exactly how they work.

-You may have noticed that we have an important difference from the orginal Curry-Howard correspondence here:
+You may have noticed that we have an important difference from the original Curry-Howard correspondence here:

 Proofs are no longer considered programs.

 At least proofs are not object-level programs.
-They are the “operation histories” in the abstract interpreter, which are at the meta-level.
-We can give this operation history to an independent verifier, so that it can “replay” the abstract interpretation and verify the correctness of the proof.
+They are just reduction sequences in the abstract interpreter, which are at the meta-level.
+We can give this reduction sequence to an independent verifier so that it can replay the abstract interpretation and verify the correctness of the proof.

-Alternatively, if you consider the verifier as an interpreter then proofs are its input programs.
-In this sense you can also say that proofs are programs for the proof verifier, and both propositions and proofs can be considered programs.
+Alternatively, if you consider the verifier as an interpreter, then proofs are its input programs.
+In this sense, you can also say that proofs are programs for the proof verifier, and both propositions and proofs can be considered programs.
 But they are programs at two different semantic levels: the proofs are at a higher level than the propositions.
-This is very different from Curry-Howard.
+This is quite different from Curry-Howard correspondence.

-Thus we have arrived at a unified way of thinking about the two very different styles of theorem proving: Curry-Howard correspondence (as in Coq), and Boyer-Moore (as in ACL2).
+Thus, we have arrived at a unified way of thinking about two very different styles of theorem proving: Curry-Howard correspondence (as in Coq), and Boyer-Moore (as in ACL2).